Large (Hadron Collider) and Big (Data Science)

 An Equitable Future for Computational Research

 IEEE's core purpose is to foster technological innovation and excellence for the benefit of humanity.
-This purpose cannot be realized without diverse persons driving IEEE’s mission and vision.
+This purpose cannot be realized without diverse persons driving IEEE's mission and vision.
 Honoring IEEE's values of trust, growth and nurturing, global community building, partnership, service to humanity, and integrity in action, community members can work collaboratively to dismantle the broken power structures and resource distribution that negatively impact marginalized communities worldwide.
 Interdisciplinary research communities, developers, and users of eScience applications and enabling IT technologies have a responsibility to the public to create accessible tools and infrastructure, empowering diverse groups of people to innovate in all aspects of eScience and its associated technologies, applications, algorithms and tools.
 Democratizing science is the answer for an equitable future in data- and compute-intensive research.
-Dr. Jordan's keynote address will admonish attendees to apply their expertise in ways that advance equity and inclusion in science, technology, and computational research.
+Dr. Hunt's keynote address will admonish attendees to apply their expertise in ways that advance equity and inclusion in science, technology, and computational research.